naturalis/Custom-databases-DNA-sequences/script/README.md

 ## custom_databases.py
-Using an export from the Dutch Species Register (NSR) with a full taxonomic breakdown, including synonyms and expected species, running the script allows for its list of species to be compared against matching genera extracted using BOLD's Public Data Portal API.
-Filterting to Dutch records only, it writes matching/non-matching sequence data to their allocated files.
-Subsequently, it saves the original list of species for future reference.
+Using an export from the Dutch Species Register (NSR), the script harvests the scientific notation of species, including synonyms and expected species.
+Extracted taxonomy is used, by means of genera, to obtain matching specimens and sequence data from the Barcode of Life Data System (BOLD) database.
+Filtered on geographic site, accepted names from the NSR will be adopted on matching synonyms.

 ## custom_databases.Rmd
 The R markdown file performs the steps needed to:
-1. Create a more streamlined data structure which allows us to track all information of the species of interest between the various datasets.
+1. Create a data structure capable of providing highly visual representations and at the same time maintaining integrity of each data set’s origin.
-2. Search out and visualize the coverage between the obtained public sequence data and its reference from the Dutch Species Register (NSR).
+2. Search out and visualize the coverage between the obtained public sequence data and its reference from the Dutch Species Register (NSR), in correlation to the NSR.

 ## schema.sql
-Contains the elements and relations needed to create a SQLite database.
-Able to be populated with the projects output files (see `results/`).
+Represents the logical configurations for the creation of the SQLite database.
+Able to be populated with the project's output files (see `results/`).